gogodim/SharedDeliveryCost-CSE201Project/README.md

 3. Compiler

-Make sure you are using the right compiler, initially the libraries are set for 64-bit compiler, if using a 32-bit machine be careful to change it in the SDC.pro file as well as in the Qt configuration.
+Make sure you are using the right compiler by choosing MinGW 64-bit under "SDC Debug" right above the green "Run" button on the left sidebar.

 4. Build and run the project directly from Qt.